Friday, March 17, 2023

 Such persuasive power is a force we’re not ready for.
-AI technology’s ability to fake human things (whether human language or human images) is going to have massive, unforeseen impacts.
+AI technology’s ability to fake human things (whether human images or human language) is going to have massive, unforeseen impacts.
 And it’s all starting right now, with Microsoft’s ChatGPT-powered chatbox, and with these image-generating programs improving at lightning speed.
 The uncanny feeling we get looking at these nonexistent women should tell us something.
-The discordance it causes in us is probably nothing compared to what awaits round the corner.
+The discordance it causes in us is probably nothing compared to what waits round the corner.

 If the rise of social media has damaged young people’s mental health (evidence suggests it has) what will come of the ability to create custom digital “friends” that grow increasingly human-like?
 And what about custom digital fraudsters?
-What security challenges in terms of ID verification will arise once AI can impersonate an individual’s appearance in image or video, or impersonate an individual’s voice and speech patterns over the phone?
+What security challenges (think ID verification) will arise once AI can impersonate an individual’s appearance in image or video, or impersonate an individual’s voice and speech patterns over the phone?
 All this is not to mention the millions of jobs that will become obsolete once AI can do it better.

-At least as regards fraud, we know big tech companies are working hard to program AI products to prevent their use for criminal activities.
-And we know that the sheer computing power needed to run AI prevents anyone but big tech or state actors from developing it.
+At least as regards fraud, we know Big Tech is struggling to program AI products to prevent their use for criminal activities.
+And we know the sheer computing power needed to run AI prevents anyone but Big Tech or state actors from developing it.
 So there is some oversight protection.
 But so what?
 Given what we’ve learned recently, do you really trust Silicon Valley, working hand in glove with our federal three-letter agencies, not to start using AI to modify evidence or manipulate public perceptions?
-Most Americans already recognize corporate media is growing faker by the year, and that social media is not so much an “open forum" as a tool of mass control.
+Most Americans already recognize corporate media growing faker by the year, and that social media is not so much an “open forum" as a tool of mass control.
 How long then before we begin getting video clips that sway elections or rile mass emotions but are in fact sophisticated, untraceable fakes?